Thorold's deer: Distribution and habitat

+Thorold's deer primarily inhabits the Chinese provinces of Tibet, Sichuan, Qinghai, Gansu, and far northwestern Yunnan.
+However, they are found only in scattered populations across these regions, apparently being most numerous in eastern Sichuan Province, where they are known from Garzê Tibetan Autonomous Prefecture (to the west of Ya'an and Chengdu).
+Further to the west, in Qinghai, the species is commonly known from the areas around Yushu City and Nangqên, Zhidoi and Zadoi Counties, while the northern extent of their range appears to be the mountains between Jiuquan and Haixi Mongol and Tibetan Autonomous Prefecture.

+With regards to habitat and environment, the white-lipped deer seems to favour a "mixed-mosaic" of grassland, shrubland and forest.
+Their ideal habitat is often located well-above the treeline, and they are known for frequenting elevations between 3500 to 5100 m—among the highest of any deer species in the world, besides the South American taruca (Hippocamelus antisensis).
+The white-lipped deer also migrates between elevations, seasonally; as the weather cools in the autumn, they descend from their high-elevation spring-summer pastures, where the conditions are more comfortable (and the swarms of biting insects are less prolific), down to lower, wind-sheltered woodlands and valleys where they will stay for the duration of winter.

 Behaviour

-Thorold's deer is a crepuscular animal, normally living in herds of at least 10 individuals.
-Outside of the breeding season, males and females usually travel separately.
-Historically, herds containing hundreds of such deer were reported, but today, herds of over 100 individuals are rare.
-Like wapiti, they are predominantly grazers; they feed on a wide range of available plants, especially grasses and sedges, but including some larger plants such as rhododendrons and willows.
-They have few natural predators, although wolves and snow leopards have been known to eat Thorold's deer on occasion.
+Thorold's deer is a crepuscular animal, and normally lives in herds of at least 10 individuals, with bachelor male herds and female-juvenile herds staying separated until the breeding season.
+Older males typically travel alone, or occasionally cohabitate with a smaller group of similarly-aged bucks.
+In past centuries, herds containing hundreds of the deer were reported at high elevations; however, today, herds of over 50-100 individuals are rare.
+Like wapiti, with their square-shaped lips, they are predominantly grazers that feed on a wide range of low-growing terrestrial plants, primarily grasses and sedges, but also browse on occasion and will consume larger plants (such as rhododendrons and willows).
+They have few natural predators, although Himalayan wolves and snow leopards have been known to eat Thorold's deer on occasion, and stray or feral dogs may target fawns.

-The species has a range of vocalisations, including loud alarm calls, which are audible over 500 m away, growling sounds made by males in rut, and quieter grunts or mews made by females and young.
+Like other deer species, Thorold's deer has a range of vocalisations, including loud alarm calls, screams and whistles (which are audible over 500 m away), bellows and growls (made by males in rut), and quieter grunts, mews made by females and young.
 Like reindeer, they can also make unusual, loud snapping sounds from their carpal bones, the function of which is unclear.
 Thorold's deer rarely run, but they can gallop at up to 35 miles (56 km) per hour.